ctapobep/science-modelling/chemistry/elements.md

 ## Periodic Table

 Column number says how many electrons there are at the outer shell.
+In this case columns that start too low vertically are not considered.

 The most electronegative elements are at the top righ.